-We love wood, really it goes without saying.
+We love wood at Wood Finishes Direct, really it goes without saying.
 To list its qualities would be an uncomplicated exercise of genuine honesty and admiration.
 From its versatility to its natural character, there is simply an abundance of reasons why wood is the most used building material on our planet.

 In the world of interior design, it has the potential to completely transform a room, when used in a suitable manner, of course.
 It’s incredibly durable, long-lasting, and fits snuggly with just about any aesthetic out there.